KalorXD/AdventOfCode/README.md

 # AdventOfCode
-My solutions for tasks from Advent of Code
+This repository contains my solutions for tasks from Advent of Code.
+Not all the tasks are gonna be completed, but I'm trying to solve most of them without peeking.